stamatics/mathemania/index.md

 permalink: /
 ---

-Mathemania 2020 is a 4-stage treasure hunt consisting of Math and Logical puzzles, loosely based on the popular comic *Tintin and the Secret of the Unicorn*.
+**Mathemania 2020** is a 4-stage treasure hunt consisting of Math and Logical puzzles, loosely based on the popular comic *Tintin and the Secret of the Unicorn*.

 If you choose to participate in this exciting competition of the best brains, you would follow Tintin on his mathematical journey to the treasure of the Unicorn.

 ## 🎟️ Event Details
-* Date - 23 August 2020, Sunday
+* 📅 Date: 23 August 2020, Sunday
-* Time - 2 pm - 8 pm IST
+* ⏲️ Time: 2 pm - 8 pm IST
-* Medium - The event will be completely online.
+* 🌐 Medium: The event will be completely online.
 All updates and rules for the event will be posted by 12 noon, 23 August on this website.
 Stay tuned!

 ## ❓ FAQs
 Q1.
 I do not know higher Mathematics.
 Can I participate?